brunops/sicp/README.md

 # sicp

 Here are my solutions for [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html) exercises.
+A repo helps to keep myself accountable :-)

 The full book can be found online at https://mitpress.mit.edu/sicp/full-text/book/book.html